This is an automatically translated article.

 2. Why is bleeding after taking the emergency contraceptive pill?

-2.1.
+Some of the risk factors that can lead to bleeding after using emergency contraception include:2.1.
 The type of birth control pill you use The combined oral contraceptive pill is the most commonly used birth control pill today.
 They contain two synthetic hormones, progestin and estrogen.
 Progestin-only birth control pills, also known as minipills, contain progestin but no estrogen.
 This class of drugs is often prescribed for patients who cannot use estrogen for health reasons, including: History of deep vein thrombosis (DVT) or people over 35 years of age who smoke.
 The progestin-only birth control pill is a continuous-use pill, which means it only includes pills that contain the active ingredient, so there's no break.
 You may not have a period while taking these pills, but others may also have periods.

 Drug-induced vaginal bleeding is the most common side effect of progestin-only pills.
 Sudden bleeding patterns are not cyclical and are also more difficult to predict than with combined oral contraceptives.